alyaparan/amnucry/README.md

   * Signal pilling
   * Random cellular calls

-you can use this command into linux terminal
+you can use this command into linux terminal,  collected databases into one file.

           & cat filename1.txt filename2.txt filename3.txt > database.txt # For specific files
 or

           & cat * > database.txt # For all files

- collected all databases to one file.

 FileName : All-AM-Numbers.txt